victorcastro/docs/docs/conversation/conversation-channel-support.md

 - Call Choice
 - Location Choice

 Below snippets presents all representations of above choice types.
-You can send at least 3 choices in one message.
+You can send maximum 3 choices in one message.

 ---